 National Geographic Magazine rated Costa Rica’s Rio Pacuare as one of the top 5 best whitewater rafting spots in the world.
-After a wild ride down the river’s class IV rapids through jungle, I have to agree!
+Riding the river’s class IV rapids was a wild experience!

 The town of Turrialba is well know for it’s scenic landscape and fast-moving rivers.

 In fact, the World Rafting Championships were held here in October 2011.

 My good friend Abby and I love to play on rivers.
 So we wanted to experience some of the world-class rafting that Costa Rica is known for and grabbed a local bus into town for a few days.

 There are a lot of large rafting companies running trips down the Rio Pacuare, as it’s a popular tourist attraction.
 I’m not a huge fan of giant tour companies.

 Most are just profit-machines, churning through people as fast as they possibly can.
 It usually makes for a crappy, overpriced and rushed customer experience.

 Luckily I found a small, local, family run operation called Tico’s River Adventures.

 Roberto, the energetic & friendly owner, picked us up outside our hostel Spanish By The River in Turrialba.
 We met the rest of our rafting team at his home.